• Home

 Plus, I just loved writing.

-50 Self-Help Classics, I was in a state of “flow”; time flew and there was nothing in the world I’d rather be doing.
+Putting together my first book, 50 Self-Help Classics, I was in a state of “flow”; time flew and there was nothing in the world I’d rather be doing.

 Finding a publisher was easier than I thought, which was a good lesson: it’s much easier to identify a profitable niche in non-fiction compared to the hyper-competitive world of fiction.